How to Make a Salted Maple Iced Shaken Espresso

 Other Ways to Use Salted Maple Syrup

-It’s great in a salted maple matcha latte or other drinks.
-Drizzle it over pancakes, waffles, or French toast for a breakfast upgrade.
+If you want to use it in a culinary fashion, drizzle it over pancakes, waffles, or French toast for a breakfast upgrade.
 Use it as a glaze for roasted carrots or sweet potatoes.
 Add it to oatmeal, yogurt, or smoothies for a touch of sweetness.

 Salted Maple Shaken Espresso